 Business expenses are costs that take place in the ordinary course of business.
-For expenses to be deductible, they must be “Ordinary and Necessary” for your trade or business.
-Education expenses are no different, but they do come with additional requirements.
+For expenses to be deductible and reap tax benefits, they must be “Ordinary and Necessary” for your trade or business.
+Education expenses are no different, but they do come with additional eligibility requirements.
 What education expenses are tax deductible?

 Over time, there are updates to the tools, software, and process by which you provide your freelance services.
 To stay competitive in your field, you need to maintain your level of skill and improve on what you already offer.
 This can include paid training such as classes and self-study programs.
 For example, if you paid for a class that walked through massive updates to software you use to provide design services, this could be considered maintaining your skills.
 If the class is for another program you want to start using for your design work, it could be considered improving your skills by expanding what your business can offer.
 In either case, the IRS will recognize this as a deductible business expense.